Vipin-python/Smart_attendence/README.md

 they can use there excel file to take attendance and create a excel of attendance right present and absent it Colour the present by green and absent by red

-in terminal type- 'pip install require_smart.txt'
+in terminal type- 'pip install -r require_smart.txt'

 this will install all required packages for smart_attendence.py